 You can find more detailed information on this topic in dunnhumby’s Privacy Statement.7.5.
 Facebook Pixel

-The Site uses remarketing tags (so-called “Facebook pixels”) of Facebook Inc., 1601 Willow Road, Menlo Park, California, 94025, USA (“Facebook”).
-When you visit our Site, a connection is established via the remarketing tags between your browser and a Facebook server.
+The Site uses remarketing tags (so-called “Facebook pixels”) from the Facebook social network, a service for users outside the US and Canada by Facebook Ireland Limited, 4 Grand Canal Square, Grand Canal Harbor, Dublin 2, Ireland and for all other users are offered by Facebook Inc., 1601 Willow Road, Menlo Park, California, 94025, USA (“Facebook”).
+When you visit our Site, cookies, web beacons, and similar storage technologies place remarketing tags between your browser and a Facebook server.

 In this fashion, Facebook has knowledge that our Site has been accessed using your IP address.
 With respect to transfers of personal data to the USA, if any, Facebook is certified under both the EU-US Privacy Shield and Swiss-US Privacy Shield frameworks.